 I LOVE to travel alone.
 That may sound strange to some, and while there are plenty of pros and cons to traveling solo, the former definitely outweighs the latter for me.
 For wheelchair users who would like to try traveling alone for the first time, the prospect may seem very daunting.
-However, out of the 39 countries I’ve visited in my life, 22 of them were in a power scooter and 16 of those were solo.
+However, out of the 54 countries I’ve visited in my life, 43 of them were in an electric scooter or power chair, and 34 of those were solo.
 I have also been on two solo road trips in remote parts of the United States.
 There are certain physical abilities you must have, and you should definitely have a good amount of wheelchair travel experience under your belt before attempting solo travel.
 But I’m here to tell you it can be done!
 Here are my tips for how to travel the world solo in a power wheelchair or scooter.

 Some minimum physical requirements are needed.

 It should go without saying that you need a certain degree of physical strength and mobility to live independently, and definitely to travel solo with a power wheelchair or scooter.
 While I own a manual chair and use it on certain occasions, I never travel alone with it because I don’t have enough upper body strength to wheel myself around all day, and definitely not uphill.
 Thus, I can’t offer advice for maneuvering luggage or transferring from a manual chair because I don’t have that personal experience, although I know plenty of manual chair users who do.
 That’s why this post is limited to disabled travelers who use a power chair or scooter – both of which I have traveled with.

 Here’s more about the electric scooter I traveled around the world with for three years: Pride Go-Go Ultra X SC44X 4-Wheel Electric Travel Scooter for Adults, 12ah Battery Pack